Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 Dashers can deduct the costs of using a bicycle for deliveries.
 For example, you can write off the business-use portion of your biking helmet, chain lock, and repair expenses.

-Mileage deductions apply to vehicles only, but your bike could generate other write-offs.
+Mileage deductions apply only to vehicles, but your bike could generate other write-offs.
 Consult tax professionals to determine whether your delivery bike qualifies for depreciation expense.

 2. Cell Phone and Data Expenses